chengpeng-wang/LLMSAN/README.md

     ```

     In the generated file `log/report.json`, if the boolean value attached to each data-flow path is true, the data-flow path is recognized as the true bug.

+    Attention: You need to run LLMSAN first to obtain the initial detection result before running the baselines checking the detection results.

 ## Options in LLMSAN